Jessica-Mukarker/SpeechAid_Front-end-/README.md

 ## Support

-For support or inquiries, please contact 202006932@bethlehem.edu or JessicaMukarker@gmail.com.
+For support or inquiries, please contact JessicaMukarker@gmail.com.

 ## About the Developer